 Account receivable

 Account receivable is the number of credit purchases from customers or buyers.
 People also know this as trade receivables.
-The repayment time will range from 30 until 60 days.
+The repayment time will range from 30 to 60 days.

 Notes receivable

-This type is an issued formal letter as a form of debt measurement.
-Usually, notes receivable have 60 until 90 days of the repayment time.
+This type is a formal letter issued as a form of debt measurement.
+Usually, notes receivable have 60 to 90 days of the repayment time.
 If the buyer requests an extended repayment period, the buyer will be required to pay the interest.

 Other receivable

-The other receivable covers more broadly, such as salary receivable, interest receivable, tax restitution, and employee down payment.
-These receivables can be classified in separate balance sheet sections because they do not come from company operational activities.
+The other receivables are more broadly defined, such as salary receivable, interest receivable, tax restitution, and employee down payment.
+Because they do not come from company operational activities, they can be classified in separate balance sheet sections.

 Also read: Liquidity Is: Know the Benefits and How to Calculate Them